About Us

 How We Started

-This sourcing and distribution model has been informally utilized for the past 20 years by Lawrence Mullhall (Spatch) and Rob Crowley.
-Originally, it operated under ‘PROJECT ECHO’ and ‘Sam’s Christmas.’
-Clothing and food hampers were collected, sorted, and distributed to more than 20 local agencies in collaboration with partners such as True North, BISON Transport, Sturgeon Creek High School, Sportchek, and Mark’s Work Wearhouse.
+Linking Hope was founded in 2021, but our sourcing and distribution model has been informally used by Lawrence Mullhall (Spatch) and Rob Crowley for the past 20 years.
+It initially operated under ‘PROJECT ECHO’ and ‘Sam’s Christmas.’
+Clothing and food hampers were collected, sorted, and distributed to more than 20 local agencies, in partnership with organizations such as True North, BISON Transport, Sturgeon Creek High School, Sportchek, and Mark’s Work Wearhouse.

-Since COVID-19, Kristie Pearson has initiated this small non-profit from her garage, collecting and distributing items with the help of her extensive volunteer network.
-She has fostered partnerships with numerous local businesses and agencies.
+Since COVID-19, Kristie Pearson has grown this grassroots initiative from her garage, collecting and distributing items with the help of her large volunteer network.
+She has built partnerships with various local businesses and agencies.